 Nature-Based Learning (NBL) uses aspects of the environment as both classroom and curriculum; the teaching and learning approach can be both guided learning and self-directed exploration.

-Outside time, despite the weather (though children are dressed appropriately and safety prioritized), is provided multiple times daily.
-A specially designed outdoor area has a vegetable and edible flower garden, play ground area, a large patio with a water table and sensory bin, along with nature lesson areas.
+Outside time is provided multiple times daily.
+A specially designed outdoor area has a garden with fruits, vegetables, herbs, and edible flowers, a bike/walking path, play structure with two slides, a large sand box, a water table, sensory table, two mud kitchens, play house, a hammock swing and seating area, an art easel, nature exploration areas, a table for activities and eating, and a ride-on vehicle for each child.
 Uninterrupted periods of discovery and a prepared environment provide a Montessori and Waldorf opportunity for natural learning.

 Our biome centers are set up to complement monthly themes to let the children explore the plants and animals in different habitats.
 For example, July’s Summer Splash camp will have a beach and ocean habitat area with a variety of shells, a water-play table, sea animal models (crabs, starfish, etc.), and toys that are ocean/beach specific (boats, fishing, etc.).